Your Vision-Language-Action Model Already Has Attention Heads For Path Deviation Detection

 - Discovery of Navigation Heads — We identify a sparse subset of attention heads (Hnav) in frozen VLA models that inherently capture the spatiotemporal alignment between visual observations and linguistic intent, exhibiting a strong correlation with the agent's navigation state.

-- Training-Free Anomaly Detection — We propose a real-time detection framework that monitors Hnav dynamics with zero computational overhead and no trainable parameters, achieving a 65.1% path deviation detection rate (recall) and a 76.4% F1 score in R2R unseen environments, thereby effectively mitigating the model hallucination issue.
+- Training-Free Anomaly Detection — We propose a real-time detection framework that monitors Hnav dynamics with near-zero computational overhead and no trainable parameters, achieving a 65.1% path deviation detection rate (recall) and a 76.4% F1 score in R2R unseen environments, thereby effectively monitoring the model hallucination issue.

 - VLA–RL Integrated Pipeline — We couple the high-level anomaly signal with a continuous low-level RL policy, ensuring robust collision-free obstacle avoidance during normal operation and enabling autonomous, direct safe recovery upon detecting a path deviation.